mnjul/gaia-kb-dict-tools/README.md

 TST tree construction/seralization inside the file.

 # Tests

-## Blob-Comparison Tests
-* Basically, tests of "total" correctness are carried out by comparing the binary blob results, byte-by-byte, of the JS codes and the Python codes, both running against the same test case.
-* Test cases reside in ./test/cases, which contain lists of words, one word a line.
-* Semi-automated testing
-  1. Switch to ./tests directory
-  2. Run `python test.py`
-    * All test cases in ./tests/cases will be run.
-    * Failed test cases will be reported
-  3. Test script compares blob results with only a "diff" call, which is pretty naïve.
-    * What can we do to improve this?
-  4. Alternatively, run `python test_single.py [testcase]` to test for only single test.
-    * `[testcase]` is any filename in ./tests/cases

-### Python code changes
-The naïve byte-by-byte comparison of JS and Python code results is problematic when we only sort data structures partially.
-For example, consider the following character frequency list:
-`[('a', 1), ('b', 1), ('c', 1), ('d', 1)]`
-The ordering of the list is not critical for predictions.js to work correctly since all orderings result in the same score for fuzzy prediction.
-That is to say, a blob storing the list as `[('a', 1), ('b', 1), ('c', 1), ('d', 1)]` is functionally identical, in terms of character frequency, to a blob storing it as `[('a', 1), ('c', 1), ('d', 1), ('b', 1)]`.
-However, byte-by-byte diff would flag such difference and produce false comparison error.
-To mitigate this, the Python code (together with JS code), used for correctness testing, has been amended to produce total orderings of character frequency list: it will always attempt to sort by the secondary member of list items if it sees the same primary member of the two list items to compare.

-The issue arises mostly because we test the whole thing in Node: It appears that V8 doesn't sort stably :(

 ## Prediction Tests
 * A modified predictions.js (from Gaia) is provided to test the generated blob for predictions: